At a Glance

 • Clear Expectations: Start by making it clear to students why prework is crucial.
 Explain how it will benefit their learning.
 Make sure they understand that in-class activities will build directly on the prework.

-• Accountability: Consider starting class with a quiz about the prework.
+• Accountability: Start class with a quiz about the prework.
 This approach encourages students to do the work and also gives you a quick overview of their understanding.
 Frequent low-stakes quizzing also gives students the chance to practice retrieval, which supports the learning process (Rankin, 2024).

 • Flexible In-Class Activities: Design class activities to cater to different levels of preparation.
 You can have tiered activities where students who haven’t done the prework can start at a more basic level, while those who have can engage in more advanced or application-based tasks.
 This way, you’re not holding back students who are prepared, but you’re also not leaving behind those who aren’t.